 The Conservation Science Summer Fellowship is a 12-week program where undergrads work directly with a mentor from the Conservation Science team of their choice.
 Within those 12 weeks, the fellows gain hands-on experience while completing a project.
 Fellowships are based at the Beckman Center (Escondido, CA) unless otherwise stated.

-Applications for the 2024 Conservation Science Summer Fellowships can be submitted until February 15, 2024.
+Applications for the 2026 Conservation Science Summer Fellowships can be submitted until February 15, 2026.
 Applicants should specify which team’s fellowship they are applying for; applicants can only apply for one team, not multiple teams.
+If you apply to multiple teams, the team you applied to first will be the only one considered.

 Current undergraduate students must be officially associated with a college or university to be eligible for the fellowship program.
-Undergraduates who are currently enrolled in college meet this criterion, as do graduating seniors who are continuing their education in the fall following graduation.
-Recent graduates who are not continuing their education in the fall of the same year are not eligible to apply.
+Undergraduates who are currently enrolled in college meet this criterion, as do graduating seniors who are continuing their education.

 Fellowships are 40 hours per week for 12 weeks.
-Fellows will receive a $7,000 stipend.
-To apply, submit your resume and cover letter to Holly Davis at hodavis@sdzwa.org.
+Fellows will receive an $8,520 stipend.
+To apply, please visit San Diego Zoo Wildlife Alliance’s careers page.

 Conservation Science Teams